OctopusDeploy/docs/docs/how-to/run-multiple-processes-on-a-tentacle-simultaneously.md

     * This variable limits the maximum number of machines on which the action will concurrently execute
     * By default, this is set to `int.MaxValue`
 :::

+Given five projects with the **OctopusBypassDeploymentMutex** set as `True`, `True`, `False`, `True` and `True` respectively.
+Then assuming the are started in that order, the first two will run in parallel, but the third will wait untill they have finished.
+The last two will then also be blocked untill _project three completes_ at which point they both will run in parallel.